Optixal/CEHv10-Notes/README.md

 ## Thanks For Reading

-*If you find these useful, make sure to star :star: the repo to let me know you appreciate it :) All the best for your certification!*
+*If you find these useful, make sure to star:star: the repo to let me know you appreciate it :) All the best for your certification!*